comses-education/github-starter-course/README.md

 ![NetLogo: Neolithic Ecological expansion many versions](images/neolithic-versions.png)

 These are typical ad-hoc filename based versioning systems where you change the name of the file each time you make a change.
-What's lacking?
+What's lacking from this type of versioning?
+The short answer is lots of context.
+What changes were made?
+Who made them?
+When were they made?
+Why were they made?

 Git helps you maintain a clean record of what you’ve worked on - which files changed, what were the changes, and why were the changes made.
 It's also important to know how to  easily switch between versions so you can always get back to that Last Known Good Setup that you had before you began tinkering or experimenting with something new.

-Git and GitHub can help you transparently document and preserve the provenance of your scientific code. *Which changes came from where, when, from whom, and why* can all be reliably stored and made accessible by Git, facilitating future comprehension and reuse.
+Git and GitHub can help you transparently document and preserve the provenance of your scientific code. *What changes were made, when, from whom, and why* can all be reliably stored and made accessible by Git, facilitating future comprehension and reuse.
 However, a clean Git history that clearly demonstrates the evolving life of a piece of scientific code requires discipline and maintenance, like cleaning or gardening.

 GitHub is a way to use the power of Git online with an easy-to-use web interface.
 It’s widely used in the software world and beyond to collaborate and maintain the history of projects.